karttur/arduino/_posts/2022/2022-10-26-ide-micropython-blink.markdown

 ## Introduction

-MicroPython is a tiny open source Python dialect that runs on microcontrollers - like the Adafruit Feather nRF52840 microcontroller that I use for developing xSpectre's handheld spectrometer.
+MicroPython is a tiny open source Python dialect that runs on microcontrollers - like the [Adafruit Feather nRF52840](../../module/module-feather-nRF52840/) microcontroller that I use for developing [xSpectre's handheld spectrometer](../../spectrolum/spectrolum-v078-summary/).

+## Micropython pin labels for Adafruit nRF52480 Express

 The naming of the pins, both for Arduino IDE and CircuitPython, for the Adafruit nRF52480 Express board is [here](https://blog.adafruit.com/2021/05/25/pin-reference-adafruit-feather-nrf52840-prettypins/).

+## Neopixel blinking

+The python script below loops a rainbow colored sequence for the Adafruit Neopixel Red-Green-Blue light on the Adafruit nRF52480 Express board.

 ```
 """